neuroephys-lab/neuroephys-lab.github.io/README.md

-# Neurophysiology and Neuroengineering Lab
+# Neurophysiology and Neuroengineering Lab Website

 Welcome to the Neurophysiology and Neuroengineering Lab